kleinay/QANom/README.md

  output_dir]
 ```

-2. If you want to train a new model (else, you can skip to the next step and use pretrained model)
+2. If you want to train a new model (else, you can skip to the next step and use the pretrained model):
 ```bash
 sh qanom/predicate_detector/train_nom_id.sh
 ```

-3. Predict using a trained model
+3. Predict using a trained model:
 ```bash
 sh qanom/predicate_detector/predict_nom_id.sh
 ```

-4. Convert CoNLL file produced by predicate detector to CSV format given the CSV file
+4. Convert CoNLL file produced by predicate detector to QANom's CSV format given the CSV input file:
  produced during candidate extraction.
 ```bash
 python qanom/predicate_detector/convert_conll_to_qanom_csv.py [--INPUT_CONLL_FILE input_conll_file]